thecity/thecity-chipin-wordpress/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 A WordPress plugin that allows users to create campaign giving assigned to a registry item using The City.
 The widgets created will automatically update as the funds settle.
+Donations can be segmented for a campaign registry based on the memo field.

 == Description ==

 A WordPress plugin that allows users to create campaign giving assigned to a registry item using The City.
 The widgets created will automatically update as the funds settle.
+Donations can be segmented for a campaign registry based on the memo field.

 == Installation ==